paveljurca/notes/sber/a.md

 .

+TODO 9e / Narcos III

+.

 When there is corruption — there is no procedure, there is no peace of mind / General José Serrano

 .

 Marx nás svrbí tak, že se nikdy nepřestaneme drbat / James Boswell

+.

+You don't know what love is, until you've learned the meaning of the blues, until you've loved a love you've had to lose / Chet Baker

+.

+TODO BBV / 9.
+10. 2017

 .